-The throttle control regulates the engine speed as measured in rpm (revolutions per minute).
+The throttle control regulates the engine speed.
 Place the throttle lever in the fast (rabbit) position for best performance.

-Note: You can use a slower throttle position to operate the traction unit at slower speeds.
+Note: Throttle position can be utilized to operate at slower speeds.

 To drive the traction unit, complete the following actions as necessary: